membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

 * `accepted_format` - A pattern for a stream format expected on the pad, for example `Membrane.RawAudio` or `%Membrane.RawAudio{channels: 2}`.
 It serves documentation purposes and is validated in runtime.
 * `flow_control` - Configures how back pressure should be handled on the pad.
 You can choose from the following options:
   * `:auto` - Membrane automatically manages the flow control.
 It works under the assumption that the element does not need to block or slow down the processing rate, it just processes or consumes the stream as it flows.
-This option is not available for `Source` elements.
+This option is not available for output pads of `Source` end `Endpoint` elements.
   * `:manual` - You need to manually control the flow control by using the `demand` action on `input` pads and implementing the `handle_demand` callback for `output` pads.
   * `:push` - It's a simple mode where an element producing data pushes it right away through the `output` pad.
 An `input` pad in this mode should be always ready to process that data.
 * `demand_unit` - Either `:bytes` or `:buffers`, specifies what unit will be used to request or receive demands.
-Must be specified if `flow_control` is set to `:manual`.
+Must be specified for inputs that have `flow_control` is set to `:manual`.
 * `availability` - Either `:always` (default) - meaning the pad is static and available from the moment an element is spawned, or `:on_request` meaning it is dynamic.
 We'll learn more about it in the `Pads and linking` chapter.
 * `options` - Optional; specification of options accepted by the pad.
 We'll learn more about it in the `Pads and linking` chapter.